Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_6/README.md

 sh build.sh

 ```
+- Run the power patch
-- You need to run the power patch command on the board before you can run the application, otherwise the application may cause the board to crash.
+ There's a small bug in ZCU104, you need to run the following command to prevent board from crashing before you running the application.
 ```
 irps5401
 ```

-- Run the app.
+- Run the application.
- You need to stop the weston service to use drm display mode for the application.
+ Before you runneed to stop the weston service to use drm display mode for the application.
 ```

    /etc/init.d/weston stop;